xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \raisewarning ( text to be shown as warning ) {#cmdraisewarning}

-<p>All the text, excluding the command, till the end of the line is literally shown as a documentation warning.
+All the text, excluding the command, till the end of the line is literally shown as a documentation warning.
 The text, including the command, is removed from the output.
-The command will most commonly be used in combination with <a href="/web-doxygen/docs/pages/config/#cfg_aliases">ALIASES</a> to show a specific warning.</p>
+The command will most commonly be used in combination with <a href="/web-doxygen/docs/pages/config/#cfg_aliases">ALIASES</a> to show a specific warning.

 <dl class="doxySectionUser">
 <dt>Example:</dt>